Evolution of networks with multiple junctions: Introduction

-Under the assumption that the lengths of the curves are bounded away from zero and no multiplicities larger than one occur, the only possible blow--up limits are given by a straight line, a halfline with multiplicity one, or a flat unbounded regular triod (called ``standard triod'') composed by three halflines for the origin of $\R^2$ forming angles of $120$ degrees, see Proposition~\ref{resclimit} and Section~\ref{behavsing}.
-Then, a local regularity theorem for the flow (shown in~\cite{Ilnevsch}), together with such a classification, excludes the presence of singularities.
-Such a theorem, which is in the spirit of White's local regularity theorem for mean curvature flow~\cite{white1}, is presented in detail in Section~\ref{locreg}.
+One can reasonably expect that an embedded regular network does not develop singularities during the flow if its ``topological structure'' does not change (for instance, in the case of a ``collision'' of two or more $3$--points).
+Our analysis in Sections~\ref{geosec},~\ref{locreg} and~\ref{behavsing} will show that if no ``multiplicities'' larger than one occur in the blow--up limit networks, this expectation is indeed true.
+Under the assumption that the lengths of the curves are bounded away from zero the only possible blow--up limits (with multiplicity one by hypothesis) are either a straight line, a halfline, or a flat unbounded regular triod (called ``standard triod'') composed of three halflines through the origin of $\mathbb{R}^2$ forming angles of $120$ degrees (see Proposition~\ref{resclimit} and Section~\ref{behavsing}).
+Then, a local regularity theorem for the flow (shown in~\cite{Ilnevsch}) together with such classification excludes the presence of singularities.
+This result, which is in the spirit of White's local regularity theorem for mean curvature flow in~\cite{white1}, is presented in detail in Section~\ref{locreg}.